-For many years there has been an ongoing debate about the need for small quantities of LH in the FSH stimulation cycle.
-Many physicians use pure FSH alone in IVF and stimulated IUI protocols whereas others add one of the urinary derived products.
-Clinically there appears to be little difference between these two protocols except in certain patient types like the polycystic ovarian syndrome patient or when patients are using products to suppress the pituitary (in order to prevent premature release of the egg) such as leuprolide acetate (Lupron) or a GnRH antagonist (Ganirelix or Cetrotide).
+There is an ongoing debate about the need to add small quantities of LH to the FSH stimulation cycle.
+Many physicians use Gonal-F or Follistim alone whereas others add one of the urinary products which contain LH.
+Clinically there appears to be little difference between these two protocols except in certain patients like those with polycystic ovarian syndrome (PCOS).

 Additional LH may also be beneficial in patients who are treated with Lupron (leuprolide), Ganirelix (ganirelix diacetate) or Cetrotide (cetrorelix acetate).
 These drugs are used to control the length of the follicular phase and prevent the premature release of the eggs.
 Alternatively, human chorionic gonadotropin (hCG), which mimics LH, can be used to add LH activity.

 Many infertility specialists prefer to use the urinary products because they are significantly less expensive.
 Clinically all of these products stimulate follicular development and have varying effects on endometrial development.